jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 ### Chunking

-Scales can be practiced most effectively by *chunking*, breaking information into *chunks*, learning each chunk separately, then learning them in combination as a larger chunk.
+Scales can be practiced most effectively by *chunking*.
+This means breaking information into *chunks*, learning each chunk separately, then learning them in combination as a larger chunk.